Stewart Lane

 Notes

-Maybe because America has been at the forefront of World politics and culture for generations, many people I have met passionately dislike the country and its peoples.
-Often without ever even visiting the place.
-This is an attitude I can’t share or understand.
-I have had the pleasure of meeting many Americans over the course of my life, in various parts of the world, some of whom became close friends.
-Their uniqueness, intelligence and diversity is a testament to their mother country.
-Furthermore, out of its melting pot came the likes of Bob Dylan, Noam Chomsky, Diane Arbus, Steve Reich, John Cage, Patti Smith, Iggy Pop, the Velvet Underground, New York Dolls, Lester Bangs and more.
+Perhaps because America has been at the forefront of world politics and culture for generations, many people I’ve met harbor deep dislike for the country and its people, often without ever having visited.
+This is an attitude I can’t understand.
+Throughout my life, I’ve had the pleasure of meeting many Americans in various parts of the world, some of whom became close friends.
+Their uniqueness, intelligence, and diversity are a testament to their homeland.
+From America’s melting pot came visionaries like Bob Dylan, Noam Chomsky, Diane Arbus, Steve Reich, John Cage, Patti Smith, Iggy Pop, the Velvet Underground, the New York Dolls, Lester Bangs, and more.

-So this album of songs is my imaginary road trip, my paean to the vast and varied musical output known as Americana, the inspiration for a land of my own invention and license, and my homage and gratitude to that great place and all its peoples and the ongoing mash-up crucible that is its living history.
+So this album is my imaginary road trip, my paean to the vast and varied musical output known as Americana—an inspiration for a land of my own invention.
+It’s my tribute to that great place and all its people, and to the ongoing, ever-evolving cultural crucible that is its living history.

-The White Frontier refers to regions beyond ordinary human perception that seem to cause us the greatest struggles, both personally and collectively.
+The White Frontier refers to regions beyond ordinary human perception, spaces that seem to cause us the greatest struggles—both personally and collectively.
 It is the membrane between dimensions.

-The songs in this collection are either about key moments in American history that have percolated through to the wider-world (assassination of JFK, 9/11, the global corporate elites' encroachment on human rights and political dis/enfranchisement), social movements and champions (Woodstock, Stonewall, Martin Luther King, the Black Panthers), sub-cultures (transgender and intrasex peoples, itinerant outsiders, especially those who bloomed into great writers such as Burroughs, Kerouac, Gysin, Diane Di Prima, Hunter S Thompson etc).
-The collapse of the American Dream and a flourishing new consciousness arriving in its wake.
-These are my tales of the White Frontier.
+The songs in this collection explore key moments in American history that have rippled through the world: the assassination of JFK, 9/11, the encroachment of global corporate elites on human rights, political disenfranchisement.
+They touch on social movements and champions like Woodstock, Stonewall, Martin Luther King, and the Black Panthers, as well as subcultures that helped shape the cultural fabric of America, including transgender and intersex people, itinerant outsiders, and great writers like Burroughs, Kerouac, Gysin, Di Prima, and Thompson.
+This is a portrait of the collapse of the American Dream and the flourishing of new consciousness in its wake.
+These are my tales from The White Frontier.